-- Plaintiff is a California resident with a physical disability.
-Plaintiff is a 1. paraplegic due to spinal cord injury and is substantially limited in his ability to walk.
-Plaintiff requires the use of a wheelchair at all times when traveling in public. - 2.
-Defendants are, or were at the time of the incident, the real property owners, business operators, lessors and/or lessees of the real property for an auto parts store ("Business") located at or about 5405 Riverside Dr., Chino, California. - 3.
+- 2. Defendants are, or were at the time of the incident, the real property owners, business operators, lessors and/or lessees of the real property for a liquor store ("Business") located at or about 16718 Valley Blvd., Fontana, California. - 3.
 The true names and capacities, whether individual, corporate, associate or otherwise of Defendant DOES 1 through 10, and each of them, are unknown to Plaintiff, who therefore sues said Defendants by such fictitious names.
 Plaintiff will ask leave of Court to amend this Complaint when the true names and capacities have been ascertained.
-Plaintiff is informed and believes, and, based thereon, alleges that each such fictitiously named Defendants are responsible in some manner, and therefore, liable to Plaintiff for the acts herein alleged. - Plaintiff is informed and believes, and thereon alleges that, at all relevant 4. times, each of the Defendants was the agent, employee, or alter-ego of each of the other Defendants, and/or was acting in concert with each of the other Defendants, and in doing the things alleged herein was acting with the knowledge and consent of the other Defendants and within the course and scope of such agency or employment relationship. - 5.
+Plaintiff is informed and believes, and, based thereon, alleges that each such fictitiously named Defendants are responsible in some manner, and therefore, liable to Plaintiff for the acts herein alleged. - 4.
+Plaintiff is informed and believes, and thereon alleges that, at all relevant times, each of the Defendants was the agent, employee, or alter-ego of each of the other Defendants, and/or was acting in concert with each of the other Defendants, and in doing the things alleged herein was acting with the knowledge and consent of the other Defendants and within the course and scope of such agency or employment relationship. - 5.
 Whenever and wherever reference is made in this Complaint to any act or failure to act by a defendant or Defendants, such allegations and references shall also be deemed to mean the acts and failures to act of each Defendant acting individually, jointly and severally.